Forgot password

 Best Pokémon cards from Genetic Apex

-It’s important to highlight the differences between the regular Pokémon Trading Card Game and Pokémon TCG Pocket before we talk about the best cards.
+Before we talk about the best cards, it’s important to highlight the differences between the regular Pokémon Trading Card Game and Pokémon TCG Pocket.
 They’re incredibly different in terms of competitively viable cards and deck-building.

-Whereas a typical Charizard deck in the standard Pokémon TCG might have moves that require four or five Energy without it causing any issues, for example, a Pocket deck simply does not have the time for this, and thrives with more Energy-efficient cards.
+Whereas a typical Charizard deck in the standard Pokémon TCG might have moves that require four or five Energy without causing any issues, for example, a Pocket deck simply does not have the time for this and thrives with more Energy-efficient cards.

-Some cards can speed up Energy generation, but the 20-card decks and streamlined style of play means that the best Pokémon TCG Pocket cards are those which can get off the ground quickly, while providing extra perks and buffs for your other cards in the process.
+Some cards can speed up Energy generation, but the 20-card decks and streamlined style of play mean that the best Pocket cards can get off the ground quickly while providing extra perks and buffs for your other cards in the process.

 Alakazam